JoeVirtual/KonFoo/README.md

 It comes with sensible defaults out of the box.

-It aims to make the process of reading, decoding, viewing, encoding and writing binary data from and back to a data provider as easy as possible.
+It aims to make the process of reading, decoding (deserializing), viewing, encoding (serializing) and writing binary data from and back to a data provider as easy as possible.

 KonFoo in points:

 -   declarative way to describe the mapping of binary data
--   declarative classes to map, read, decode, encode and write binary data from and back to a data source
+-   declarative classes to map, read, decode/deserialize, encode/serialize
+    and write binary data from and back to a data source
 -   easy adjustable data provider bridge to any kind of data source
 -   nesting of classes
 -   adaptable classes on the fly while reading/decoding binary data